Updated August 25, 2023

-After reading the book “I survived Pearl Harbor” Eli was extremely interested in going to the historical site.
-We had a trip to Maui planned and added a few days on at the beginning of the trip to visit Honolulu so we could see Pearl Harbor.
+After reading the book “I Survived Pearl Harbor” Eli was extremely interested in going to the historical site.
+We had a trip to Maui planned and added a few days at the beginning of the trip to visit Honolulu so we could see Pearl Harbor.

 You could spend hours walking around the multiple exhibits in Pearl Harbor.
 But, the three things that we found to be most enjoyable for kids are the USS Arizona Memorial, the Bowfin Submarine, and the Battleship Missouri.

 Touring the USS Arizona is a must-do when visiting Pearl Harbor.
 The USS Arizona was one of the ships hit in the attack.
 The damage to the ship was so extensive that it could not be recovered from the harbor.
 Many of the bodies of the 1,177 soldiers killed in the attack were also not able to be recovered.
 A beautiful memorial has been built over the ship.